SoundSliced/s_dropdown/README.md

 - `selectedItemText` - override the header display text for a selected item (useful when `customItemsNamesDisplayed` is used)
 - `overlayWidth` / `overlayHeight` - explicitly control overlay sizing independent of the button
 - `validateOnChange` and `validator` - integrate with basic validation flows
-- `SDropdownController` - programmatic expansion, collapse, toggling, and highlight navigation
+- `SDropdownController` - programmatic expansion, collapse, toggling, highlight navigation, and item selection
+  - `selectNext()` and `selectPrevious()` methods for sequential navigation with automatic wrapping
+  - `tapRegionGroupId` property to enable custom control accessibility without dismissing the overlay
 - `copyWith` - copy a widget with modified properties to reuse existing settings

 ## Example